Confuseme/MuscleTrainer/README.md

 |[MuscleTrainer 1.0 Release Candidate 1](Old%20releases/MuscleTrainer-1.0RC1.zip)|

 ## Compatibility
 MuscleTrainer 1.0 supports ePSXe v.1.9.0 and psxfin v.1.13.
-No other versions will work.
+The latest release of MuscleTrainer 1.1 supports ePSXe v.2.0.5 instead of v.1.9.0.
 Do you run another emulator and want it to be supported in a future release?
 Please write a comment in the forum.

 ## Installation
 Extract and run the executable file inside the .zip file.
 MuscleTrainer can be started at any time, before or after the emulator is started.
 The trainer will auto-detect any running compatible emulators.
 The image file does not have to be mounted when starting.